danbev/learning-ai/notes/cuda.md

 ## CUDA (Compute Unified Device Architecture)
-The motivation for this page is that I want to get a basic understanding of how GPUs work from programming perspective.
-Like can understand that there are libraries like Torch and TensorFlow that can do this for us but is just seems like magic to me at the moment.
+The motivation for this page is that I want to get a basic understanding of how GPUs work from a programming perspective.
+I can understand that there are libraries like Torch and TensorFlow that can do this for us but is just seems like magic to me at the moment.